MikeWoodward/UT330B/Documentation/documentation.rst

 What else can you do?
 ---------------------

-The documentation for the UT330 class describes in more detail what’s available, but here’s a quick summary:
+The documentation for the UT330 object describes in more detail what’s available, but here’s a quick summary:

 * Write the date and time
 * Read and write the offsets